 - The encoding of your source file must be UTF-8.
-Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTFX-ja is very slower than pTFX, and uses a lot of memory. - (Outdated) note for MiKTEX users LuaTeX-ja requires that several CMap files2 must be found from LuaTeX.
-Strictly speaking, those CMaps are needed only in the first run of LuaTeX-ja after installing or updating.
-But it seems that MiKTeX does not satisfy this condition, so you will encounter an error like the following:
+Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaT_FX-ja is very slower than pT_FX, and uses a lot of memory. - Note that when LuaTeX-ja is loaded in plain LuaTeX, we cannot use color specification on font loading, such as